Healthy Carrot Pumpkin Muffins

 These Healthy Carrot Pumpkin Muffins are silly easy to make and full of wonderful flavor.
-Loaded with good-for-you orange veggies, they make a wonderful breakfast, snack or lunch box addition.
-Naturally gluten free, dairy-free and nut-free.Jump to Recipe
+Loaded with a cup of pumpkin puree and a cup of grated carrot, these muffins are made from blended oats and are naturally sweetened with a little maple syrup or honey!
+The perfect healthy breakfast, snack or lunch box addition.

 These healthy carrot pumpkin muffins are my latest veggie-loaded muffin offering.
 They are incredibly easy to make (either in your blender or in one single bowl) and are full of great flavors.
-Not to mention oodles of veggies!
-They are the perfect healthy breakfast option, but definitely will make for a wonderful snack or lunch box filler!
+Made from blended oats, naturally sweetened with a little maple syrup or honey, and rocking 1 cup of pumpkin puree and a cup of grated carrots EACH!
+This recipe is easily made gluten free when you use certified gluten free oats and makes a batch of 10.
+These muffins are the perfect healthy breakfast option, but definitely will make for a wonderful snack or lunch box filler, too!

 - Sub the pumpkin with butternut squash puree or sweet potato puree.
 Either will work beautifully!

-- Blend the carrots in!
-If bits of carrot just won’t fly with your crew, go ahead and blend it in verses folding it in!
+- Blend in the carrots!
+If bits of carrot just won’t fly with your crew, go ahead and blend them in versus folding in!

 - Add raisins or chocolate chips!
 These add a little extra kick of sweetness and fun!